SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 You'll find that Selenium is highly flexible.
 There are many ways you can add functionality to both Selenium test scripts and Selenium's framework to customize your test automation.
-This is perhaps Selenium's greatest strenght when compared with other automation tools.
+This is perhaps Selenium's greatest strength when compared with other automation tools.
 These customizations are described in various places throughout this document.
 In addition, since Selenium is Open Source, the sourcecode can always be downloaded and modified.